Welcome to the KIT Faculty of Mechanical Engineering!

 Every year we welcome a large number of international students who participate in the teaching activities of our faculty within the framework of an exchange programme.
 They are completely free to design their curriculum and choose their courses from the exceptionally broad and interdisciplinary range of courses on offer.
 A large number of the courses are taught in English.

-- the versatility of Karlsruhe mechanical engineering
+- the versatility of the mechanical engineering programs in Karlsruhe

 - our fields of research